yasirusama61/battery-aging-classification/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Experiment Results

+### Data Source and Experiment Setup

+The dataset used in this project originates from research conducted at McMaster University, Ontario, Canada, and is publicly available on Mendeley Data.
+This data was collected by Dr. Phillip Kollmeyer and colleagues as part of their work on State-of-Charge (SOC) estimation for lithium-ion batteries using a deep feedforward neural network (FNN) approach.

+#### Original Data Citation:

+Philip Kollmeyer, Carlos Vidal, Mina Naguib, Michael Skells.
+LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script.
+Published: March 6, 2020.
+DOI: 10.17632/cp3473x7xv.3

+The data was collected using an LG 18650HG2 battery cell, tested in a thermal chamber and analyzed with a Digatron Universal Battery Tester.
+The dataset includes various features such as **Voltage [V]**, **Current [A]**, **Temperature [C]**, **Capacity [Ah]**, and **WhAccu [Wh]**.

-### Experiment Results
+### Key Experiment Details:

-For this experiment, we used the **Single Particle Model (SPM)** in PyBAMM and ran a simulation for 10 cycles using the following conditions:
-- **Discharge** at 0.4C until 2.5 V
-- **Rest** for 10 minutes
-- **Charge** at 0.5C until 4.2 V
-- **Hold** at 4.2 V until current drops to 50 mA
-- **Rest** for 10 minutes after charging
+#### Feature Engineering:
+- **Voltage_Avg, Current_Avg, Temperature_Avg**: Calculated average voltage, current, and temperature per step to understand the battery's state in different stages.
+- **Delta_Capacity**: Change in capacity between consecutive steps, used as an indicator of degradation.
+- **Cycle_Count**: Created to represent individual charge-discharge cycles for battery aging classification.

+### Machine Learning Model for Aging Classification

+The data was used to classify the battery's aging stages into categories such as **Aged**, **Moderate Aging**, and **Healthy**.
+The features used for the model included:
+- **Voltage [V]**, **Current [A]**, **Temperature [C]**, **Capacity [Ah]**, **Voltage_Avg**, **Current_Avg**, **Temperature_Avg**, **Delta_Capacity**

+The target variable for classification was the **Aging_Label**, derived from capacity thresholds to indicate the aging state.

+#### Model Training and Evaluation:
+- We used a **Random Forest Classifier** as the primary model for battery aging classification.
+- The data was split using a **time-based split** approach to ensure temporal consistency, with 80% of the data used for training and 20% for testing.
+- The features were **normalized** using **MinMaxScaler**, and the target labels were **encoded** using **LabelEncoder**.

+#### Evaluation Metrics:
+- **Classification Report**:
+  - Precision, Recall, and F1-score were nearly perfect for the classes **Healthy** and **Moderate Aging**.
+  - For the **Aged** class, a few misclassifications were observed, but overall performance was still very strong.
+- **Accuracy Score**: **99.99%**, indicating that the model is making almost all predictions correctly.
+- **Confusion Matrix**:
+  - Showed very few false positives and false negatives, especially for the **Aged** class.

-#### Observations:
+### Observations:
-- **Voltage and Current Patterns**: Both voltage and current showed consistent behavior across the 10 cycles.
-The voltage varied between 2.5V and 4.2V during charge-discharge cycles, and the current reversed between positive and negative values, indicating proper charge and discharge phases.
+- **Voltage and Current Behavior**: The voltage varied between 2.5V and 4.2V during charge-discharge cycles, and the current reversed between positive and negative values, indicating proper operation.
-- **Rest Periods**: The battery showed expected behavior during the rest periods, with the current dropping to zero.
-- **Initial Aging Test**: We initially tested for aging over 10 cycles and observed no significant signs of degradation.
-The voltage and capacity remained stable across the cycles, with no major capacity fade or voltage sag.
-It is expected that more extensive cycling (e.g., 100 or more cycles) will reveal gradual aging effects such as capacity fade or an increase in internal resistance.
+- **Aging Trends**: Initially, no significant signs of degradation were observed over a small number of cycles.
+However, aging effects are expected to become more visible with extended cycling.

 ### Plots:
-Below are key plots that were generated from the 10-cycle experiment:

-1. **Voltage and Current vs. Time**: This plot shows the voltage and current behavior during the 10 charge-discharge cycles.
-The consistent pattern indicates stable battery behavior across all cycles.
+1. **Voltage and Current vs. Time**: This plot shows the voltage and current behavior during the charge-discharge cycles.
+The consistent pattern indicates stable battery behavior in the early stages.

    ![Voltage and Current over Time](plots/voltage_current_plot.png)

-### Insights:
+### Next Steps:

-- This experiment highlights the stability of the battery over the initial 10 cycles, with no visible degradation.
-- Further testing with extended cycles will be necessary to observe aging trends and to classify the battery into different aging stages (Early, Mid, End).
+- **Feature Importance Analysis**: Understand which features contribute the most to the model's predictions.
+- **Cross-Validation**: Evaluate the model using cross-validation to ensure robustness across different subsets of the data.
+- **Extended Cycling**: Run additional simulations and data collection for more cycles to observe gradual aging effects and improve the classification model.

 ## Experiment Setup 2: HPPC and OCV Tests

-We performed a 10-cycle simulation using **PyBAMM** to model both **HPPC (High-Pulse Power Characterization)** and **OCV (Open Circuit Voltage)** tests.
-These tests are essential for evaluating battery performance and understanding degradation characteristics.
-The experiment includes dynamic charge and discharge profiles followed by rest periods, mimicking real-world battery test conditions.
+We performed further simulations using **HPPC (High-Pulse Power Characterization)** and **OCV (Open Circuit Voltage)** tests to evaluate battery performance and understand degradation characteristics.
+These tests included dynamic charge and discharge profiles followed by rest periods, mimicking real-world battery test conditions.

 ### Key Experiment Details:

 1. **HPPC Test**:
    - Discharge at 1 A for 10 seconds.
    - Rest for 10 minutes.